Thank you for your patience while we retrieve your images.

 Size - 183 x 283 cm

-Holocene was the name of the geological age in which humanity thrived and reached its full potential as a species.
-Since the start of the industrial revolution the impact humans have had on their environment has been so great that some scientists believe a new geological age has begun, they call it Anthropocene.
+The Holocene was the name of the geological age in which humanity thrived and reached its full potential as a species.
+Since the start of the industrial revolution the impact humans have had on their environment has been so great that some scientists believe a new geological age has begun, they call it the Anthropocene.

 Technological development based on capitalist principles has created a human paradox where our progress can lead to our demise.